1. Defined Terms

 1.1 “Contract” means the contract between us and you.

-1.2 Pontardawe Arts Centre and The Princess Royal Theatre is operated and managed by Neath Port Talbot County Borough Council with The Gwyn Hall operated by Celtic Leisure, hereinafter referred to as “Neath Port Talbot Theatres”.
-By accepting your order a legally binding contract between Neath Port Talbot Theatres and you is created.
+1.2 Pontardawe Arts Centre and The Princess Royal Theatre is operated and managed by Neath Port Talbot County Borough Council hereinafter referred to as “Neath Port Talbot Theatres”.
+By accepting your order a legally binding contract between Neath Port Talbot County Borough Council and you is created.
 This contract shall be governed by and interpreted in accordance with English and Welsh law, and the English and Welsh courts shall have jurisdiction to resolve any disputes.

 1.3 “we”, “us” and “our” means Neath Port Talbot Theatres as determined by condition 1.2

 1.4 “you” and “your” means the person from whom we receive an order of tickets

 1.5 “Performance” means any ticketed event or activity sold or managed by NPT Theatres.
 A Performance may be defined as a live event/ cinema screening/ satellite screening/ activity/ workshop/ private hire event/ corporate hire event.
 In some cases tickets are sold on behalf of others including concert/ show/ event organisers, artists and venues.

 2.1 All tickets are sold subject to these conditions and no other terms and conditions.
 Please read these conditions carefully prior to making a purchase or booking with us.